-The aim of training for conscript chaplains and deacons is to train conscripts than can carry out church work both in times of peace and in emergency situations.
+The aim of conscript chaplain and deacon training is to train conscripts than can conduct church work both in times of peace and in emergency situations.
 Rank and file conscripts serve 255 days.
 Those in leadership training serve 347 days.
 Training is realised through a two-part conscript chaplain and deacon course (CCDC I and II).